reactive/data-client/docs/graphql/api/Invalidate.md

 </HooksPlayground>

-### Batch Deletes
+### Batch Invalidation

 Here we add another endpoint for deleting many entities at a time.
 Here we pass in a list of ids, and the response is an empty string.

-Constructing an article response using the `params` argument in fetch empowers the normalized cache to know which entities to delete when the request is success, or if optimistic updates are used.
+Constructing an article response using the `params` argument in fetch empowers the normalized cache to know which entities to invalidate when the request is success, or if optimistic updates are used.

 ```typescript